killermann/ipm/content/genderbread-person/index.md

 type: page
 date: 2015-03-18T14:19:30+00:00
 featured_image: /wp-content/uploads/2015/03/genderbread-person-stickers.jpg
+description: A cute, approachable model for understanding the social construction of gender, gender identity, expression, and sex.
 ---
 The Genderbread Person is a cute, approachable model for understanding the social construction of gender, based on the input of thousands of voices over several decades.
 Every version I ([Sam Killermann][1]) have made is yours to use however you&#8217;d like, having [uncopyrighted][2] all of my work here in 2013, a decision I&#8217;ve [never regretted][3].<a id="top"></a>